 Why does “PS” on a cover letter make the hiring manager want to read your legal administrative assistant resume?
-See our guide: How to Write a Cover Letter of Application in 8 Simple Steps (+12 Examples)
+See our guide: How to Write a Good Cover Letter for Any Job

 Do This Before You Add Contact Info to a Resume